![]() |

 elects, notwithstanding any other provision of this title--

-(I) to recognize gain on the disposition of the intangible,
+(I) to recognize gain on the disposition of the intangible, and

-(II) to pay a tax on such gain which, when added to any
+(II) to pay a tax on such gain which, when added to any other

-applicable to such person under this title,
+person under this title,

 then subparagraph (A) shall apply to the intangible only to the

-extent that the taxpayer's adjusted basis in the intangible exceeds
+extent that the taxpayer's adjusted basis in the intangible

-the gain recognized under clause (ii)(I).
+exceeds the gain recognized under clause (ii)(I).

 For purposes of this paragraph--